MrGrillet/finance-tracker/README.md

 # README

 This app is going to be a social finance app.
+It's now backed up on Github.

 Things you may want to cover: